sagemathinc/cocalc-doc/source/software.rst

 * (UI/Chat) **@Mention** a project collaborator in a chat to ping her/him via email.

 * (new) **ROOT Kernel**: `ROOT is a modular scientific software toolkit <https://root.cern.ch/>`_.
-It provides all the functionalities needed to deal with big data processing, statistical analysis, visualisation and storage. `ROOT example Jupyter worksheet <https://share.cocalc.com/share/d552e619-3c8e-4722-bda1-8f6a75f78443/cocalc-root.ipynb?viewer=share>`_
+It provides all the functionalities needed to deal with big data processing, statistical analysis, visualization and storage. `ROOT example Jupyter worksheet <https://share.cocalc.com/share/d552e619-3c8e-4722-bda1-8f6a75f78443/cocalc-root.ipynb?viewer=share>`_

 * (new) **rclone** -- `rsync for cloud storage <https://rclone.org/>`_